Shadow of the Tomb Raider: Sales

 Upon release, Shadow of the Tomb Raider got off to a slow start in sales, attributed by Square Enix president Yosuke Matsuda to a lack of originality compared to other titles at the time.
+In the United Kingdom, it was the second best-selling game of the week behind Marvel's Spider-Man.
+Its first-week sales were 25% higher than those of Rise of the Tomb Raider, but 70% lower than the 2013 reboot.
 In the United States, the game was the fifth best-selling title in September 2018.
 By the end of December 2018, the game shipped 4.12 million units.
-While it saw lower sales than many other titles of that year, Eidos-Montréal was very happy with its sales as well as its critical reception, prompting them to produce the DLC episodes.
+While it saw lower sales than many other titles of that year, Eidos-Montréal was satisfied with its sales as well as its critical reception, prompting them to produce the DLC episodes.
 By December 2021, it had sold 8.9 million units.